Jeffrey Epstein's lawyers: He had a doctored passport to ward off hijackers

 In court papers filed Tuesday, the prosecutors detailed the discovery: $70,000 in cash and 48 loose diamonds ranging from 1 to 2.38 carats.

-"Such ready cash and loose diamonds are consistent with the capability to leave the jurisdiction at a moment’s notice," the court papers say.
+"Such ready cash and loose diamonds are consistent with the capability to leave the jurisdiction at a moment’s notice," prosecutors say.

 Berman is slated to decide on Epstein's bail request on Thursday.